CIRADA-Tools/FRion/docs/source/index.rst

 `this link <https://github.com/Cameron-Van-Eck/FRion/archive/refs/heads/main.zip>`_,
 unzipping, moving the code directory somewhere convenient, going into the code directory, then running ``pip install -e .``.
 This will install the package to the Python packages directory.

+RMextract must be installed seperately (it has issues with pip -- it will crash if numpy is not already installed).
+This can be done be running ``pip install -r docs/requirements2.txt``.

-It should then be importable using the statements ``import FRion.predict as predict`` and ``import FRion.correct as correct``.
+It should then
+be importable using the statements ``import FRion.predict as predict`` and ``import FRion.correct as correct``.